sandeep7239/Food-Websiite/README.md

 # Food-Websiite
-Basically this is the website where I used HTML, CSS, BOOTSTRAP, JQERY and JavaScript to make this beautiful website work.
+Basically this is the website where I used HTML, CSS, BOOTSTRAP and JavaScript to make this beautiful website work.